Astronomers of Humboldt

 - Tuesday December 24.
 Greatest Western Elongation of Mercury.
 Mercury rises at 6 am and by 7 am is shining at magnitude 0 in the southeast at an altitude of 10 degrees.
 Look for it well below and far to the left of the crescent Moon (note the first-magnitude star Spica right next to the Moon).

-- Saturday December 28.
+- Saturday February 1.
 Observing at Kneeland.
-Weather permitting.
-Check back here later for details.
+Weather permitting, we will meet at Kneeland Airport.
+Check back here for updates.

 Dues-paying members can get a downloadable and printable calendar of current astronomical events, historical events, and AOH activities here.